joric/mitosis/README.md

 There were speculations that Core 51822 has 32 GPIO pins available, so it's possible to make an Atreus62 without using a keyboard matrix.
 It is not true.
 GPIO 26/27 are shared by the 32kHz crystal.
 Pin 31 (AINT7) isn't routed outside as well.
-So mitosis only have 4 extra pins available: 11, 12, 20, plus LED pin (17 or 23) and the best case scenario for nRF51822 Core-B (reference design) is 26 or 27 keys on each side, 52 keys total (54 if you get rid of the LED).
+So mitosis only have 4 extra pins available: 11, 12, 20, plus LED pin (17 or 23) and the best case scenario for nRF51822 Core-B (reference design) is 26 or 27 keys on each side, 29 tops if you manage to layout all the remaining pins without crossing.

 * [nRF51822 Core-B Schematics](http://i.imgur.com/8aF2mbI.png)
 * [nRF51822 Core-B Pinout](https://www.waveshare.com/img/devkit/accBoard/Core51822-B/Core51822-B-pin.jpg)